 For students obtaining their police clearance in Sarnia, you must download and complete the following letter and form to take to the police station:

-For students obtaining their police clearance via the Ontario Provincial Police (OPP) (such as Tecumseh, etc.), you must download and complete the form below as instructed and then take to your local OPP station.
+For students obtaining their police clearance via the Ontario Provincial Police (OPP) (such as Tecumseh, etc.), you must download and complete the form below as instructed.
+We no longer accept walk-ins to offices with the OPP for record checks.
+They will need to access our website at www.opp.ca\CRC

 For students obtaining their police clearance in Amherstburg, you must download and complete the following form to take to the Police Station: